 If you attempt to create a cyclic waveform with a frequency above half the channel sample rate, no output will be generated.
+The a argument sets the time alignment; if omitted, the value 0 is used.
 You can generate the following outputs: